ankumar/architecture/README.md

 I think we started with Security Bug bounty program, perhaps now with Privacy & Observability, Organizational boundaries are getting blurred between "Public" & "Private" workspaces especially with the Migration of Workloads to Public Cloud & "Edge".

+1. Open Strategy
-1. Public Roadmap
+2. Public Roadmap
-2. Open Design
+3. Open Design

 ## Non-Funtional